hatfullr/pysplash/README.md

 # Future feature wishlist
 * Create a system that allows the user to specify their files' data type, so that any file can be read in
+* Change aspect ratio from 'auto' to 'equal'
 * Automatic adjustment of limits on/off
 * Change particle marker type and size
 * Adjust the plotting space